dmoisset/s5/equipment/armor-upgrades.md

 from the kinetic energy of your movement, which generates 1 charge every 10 minutes of movement.
 No more than one item can be plugged in at a time, and the generator doesn’t produce charges when you’re resting or otherwise stationary.

+#### Deflective Reinforcement

+This upgrade gives your armor a uniquely slippery texture.
+While wearing this armor, any piercing, slashing or bludgeoning damage that you take from non-magical weapons is reduced by 3.
+This does not stack with other effects that reduced your damaged by a fixed amount.
+In addition, you gain advantage on Dexterity (Acrobatics) checks to escape from grapples.

+#### Electrostatic Field

+This field over your armor grants you electricity resistance, and any creature that touches you or deals damage to you with a melee weapon takes electricity damage.
+The  damage dealt depend on this upgrade’s type, as noted below:

+* Mk 1: 1d6 electricity damage.
+* Mk 2: 2d6 electricity damage.
+* Mk 3: 3d6 electricity damage.

 #### Exit Pod

 This body harness fits into a suit of powered armor or is built into the frame of heavy armor, allowing you to exit the armor as an action.
 Entering the armor is no faster with an exit pod.

+#### Filtered Rebreather

+This upgraded rebreather supplements your armor’s ability to provide fresh air and filters out common toxins and poisonous vapors.
+Armor with this upgrade can provide fresh air for a number of weeks equal to its level.
+You also gain acid resistance and are always considered proficient in saving throws against poison and disease.

 #### Force Field (Usage: 1 charge/round)